 Under the (numerically justified) approximation that the single--dot orbitals are real, the hopping parameter $T$ is real as well.
-In this case, see from Eqs.~\eqref{SP Hubbard states} that, despite the complexity associated with the four--band single--hole Hamiltonian, the single--hole eigenstates of the Hubbard model retain the bonding or anti--bonding character of the orbital wave functions that characterizes the single--band cases.
+In this case, it follows from Eqs.~\eqref{SP Hubbard states} that, despite the complexity associated with the presence of four bands, the orbital wave functions contributing to each single--hole eigenstate of the Hubbard model have the same, well--defined molecular character (bonding or anti--bonding), analogously to what is found in single--band systems.
 This is consistent with our numerical results in the regime of weak coupling between the dots, as discussed in Subsec.~\ref{subsec:shs}.
 According to Eqs.~\eqref{SP Hubbard states}, the sign of $T$ (i.e., whether ${\rm e}^{- {\rm i} \theta } = -1$ or $+1$) determines the ordering of the single--hole eigenstates; our numerical results are consistent with $T < 0$ (i.e., ${\rm e}^{- {\rm i} \theta } = -1$), yielding a bonding ground state, as in natural diatomic molecules.
 We mention that in different $4$--band systems, such as vertically coupled DQDs in InGaAs/GaAs, also the alternative possibility of having $T > 0$ and an anti--bonding ground state has been reported \cite{Climente2008a, Doty2008, Yakimov2012}.